Udi1988/QA-Suite-Registry-Validation-Simulation/README.md

-# 🧪 RML-QA-Suite – Registry Validation Simulation
+# 🧪 RML QA Suite – Registry Validation Simulation

-A manual QA project to validate registry records using defined business rules and simulate basic QA activities including test design, execution, and defect tracking.
+> A manual QA simulation project that replicates a registry validation process inspired by RML systems used in the financial sector.
+> Designed to demonstrate core skills in test planning, case design, defect tracking, and execution reporting.

 ---